mattyb149/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 ### Utilizing C2 protocol
 1. Change the flow definition on the C2 Server
-2. When a new flow is available on the C2 server MiNiFi will download it via C2 and restart itself to pick up the changes
+2. When a new flow is available on the C2 server, MiNiFi will download it via C2 and restart itself to pick up the changes

 ## Using Processors Not Packaged with MiNiFi
-MiNiFi is able to use following processors out of the box:
+MiNiFi is able to use the following processors out of the box:
 * UpdateAttribute
 * AttributesToJSON
 * Base64EncodeContent